Frequently asked questions

 No, medicinal cannabis is not currently covered by the Pharmaceutical Benefits Scheme (PBS).
 To be included on the PBS, the medicine must be registered and approved by the TGA.
 To be approved, the medicine must be shown safe and effective through clinical trials.
 The current challenge is that until recently, cannabis has been a prohibited product, and has limitations of being patented as a new drug.
 Some medicinal cannabis trials are currently underway for various products, but it is unknown how long it will take for them to receive TGA approval.

-Tetra has assisted numerous patients retrieve medical cannabis reimbursements through the Department of Veteran Affairs, Work Cover, ComCare and Private Health Funds.
-Please enquire about this during your Nurse Consultation and our team would be happy to assist.
+The Department of Veteran Affairs, Work Cover and Private Health Funds will cover certain costs for eligible patients.
+Please enquire about these to the DVA or your health fund, or ask for more information during your Nurse Consultation and our team would be happy to assist.

 Currently, medical cannabis products are quite costly in Australia.
-The high cost of product is largely because 90% of the medicines available in Australia are being imported from Canada or Europe.
-In the next 6 months, Tetra will offer lower cost products that are produced locally in Australia as they become available.
+The high cost of product is largely because a number of medicines available in Australia are being imported.
+As more companies produce medicinal cannabis locally in Australia, we hope to see lower products become available.

 The current cost of cannabis medication per patient varies greatly.
-Cost is dependant on the type of medicine that is prescribed (i.e. oil, flower, capsule), dosage and the indication being treated.
-A patient could expect to pay, at least $200 per month.
+Cost is dependant on the type of medicine that is prescribed (e.g. oil, flower, capsule), dosage and the indication being treated.
+A patient could expect to pay at least $200 per month.

 In addition to the above variables, numerous studies have shown the enormous range of effects occurring when cannabis medicines are administered to different patients.
 This variance depends on several factors: cannabis use pattern, additional drugs being taken, genetic variations and how the cannabis is administered, etc. When administered orally, for example, the amount of THC that will make it into the bloodstream will vary between 4 and 20 percent.